 10

 In the ancient Mesopotamian creation story, the Enuma Elish, Tiamat is a source of monsters.
-The story could express a preference of people who want to make a feminine image look bad, and if that were true, Tiamat portrays a degraded form of the mother.
-However, we can invent a feminine villain without it being a degraded version of the Great Mother.
 I equate Tiamat with filth and corruption; anyone telling a story about filth and corruption can use the name Tiamat.
-Believing Nature must be clean and white allows us to lie to ourselves, so rather than expecting us to lie, let’s have an honest tradition.
-Those who lack the imagination necessary to accept Filth and corruption invented the unrealistic White Goddess.
+Some of you might think that Tiamat portrays a degraded form of the mother, and you might think that it makes the feminine look bad.
+You might not want the feminine equated with filth and corruption, and accuse me of hating women.
+I do not think of Tiamat as a degraded form of the Great Mother.
+It is part of life and the world.
+Believing Nature must be clean and white allows us to lie to ourselves.
+So, rather than expecting us to lie, let’s have an honest tradition.
+Those who lack the imagination necessary to accept filth and corruption invented the unrealistic White Goddess.

-While in South America, the servants told a story about Jesus going to live with the Jaguars, who treated Jesus well.
-Since the Jaguars represent the Scum of the Earth, the Thunder God did not want the son of God there, so the gods sent the police to chase Jesus from town to town.
-Jesus travels as a bum, bringing good luck to people who treat strangers well.
+While in South America, the servants told a story about Jesus going to live with the Jaguars.
+The Jaguars treated Jesus well.
+But since the Jaguars represent the Scum of the Earth, the Thunder God did not want the son of God there, so the gods sent the police to chase Jesus from town to town.
+Jesus travels as a bum, bringing good luck to people who treat the stranger well.
 Eventually, the police catch and crucify Jesus.
-This story has a kind of snob versus slob theme, a Thunder perspective versus Tiamat type story.
+This story features a snob versus slob theme, which I guess makes it a Thunder being versus Tiamat type story.

 The other day, two social activists complained about a picture on a rock album where the cover shows a girl being absorbed by a male tree Demon while the girl had a look of sexual ecstasy.
 The activists claim the album cover reinforces values that encourage violence against feminine people.
-The images would not influence how society values feminine people if most people were smart enough to know the image only says something about a particular situation.
+The images would not influence how society values feminine people if most people were smart enough to recognize that the image conveys something about a particular situation, rather than being representative of a broader truth.
 Some see oppression, and others see a person in a comfortable position.
 Some sexual situations endanger us; however, people do not need protection from all bad sexual situations.
 We learn from bad situations and get wiser or stronger.

 The psychologist Craig A. Anderson claims violent media desensitizes people to violence (Anderson, 2003).
-However, another psychologist named Christopher Ferguson disputes whether entertainment leads to actual harm (Ferguson, 2009).
+However, another psychologist, Christopher Ferguson, disputes whether entertainment leads to actual harm (Ferguson, 2009).
 A person desensitized is not necessarily going to hurt anyone, and what people fantasize about does not always equal what happens in life.
 Censoring the image would not destroy the fantasy since people would continue to daydream in secret.
-Do we want a society where everyone lies about their thoughts?
+Do we want a society where everyone lies about their thoughts and feelings?

 “In every case, subjectivity is all that’s needed to make a report — a student merely has to “feel” they were harmed or targeted in some way.
 This allows sensitive students or those seeking attention to punish others for saying things they don’t like.”
 (Schow, 2017)

 Discrimination exists.
 We find a mistrust of black people all over the world.
 Most white and Asian people do not understand what black people have to deal with.
-Liberals pretend to be allies of black people, and liberals use politically correct, but I’ve seen plenty of liberals walk past a black man who needed help.
-People who use politically incorrect words include your relatives, people you work with, people who have done good for other people, and people you love.
+Liberals pretend to be allies of black people, and liberals use politically correct words.
+Does this help the situation?
+I’ve seen plenty of liberals walk past a black man who needed help.
+I’ve seen rednecks stop and help people, and these rednecks don’t use politically correct words.
+People who use politically incorrect words include your relatives, people you work with, and people you love.
+So what if they use a word you don’t like?
+Maybe you are wrong for thinking they are wrong.
 Everyone is flawed in some ways and good in other ways, and this makes people interesting.
 I like interesting people.
-I’ve seen these interesting people stop and help other people.

 Section 5: Clowns